-The key to social and political stability is infrastructure: Physical infrastructure (transportation, food & clean water, reliable power); social infrastructure (a working government, education, communication, healthcare, housing); and cultural infrastructure (arts, community, culture, athletics).
+The key to social and political stability is Infrastructure:

+- · Physical Infrastructure (transportation, food & clean water, reliable power), - Social Infrastructure (a working government, education, communication, healthcare, housing), and - Cultural Infrastructure (arts, community, culture, athletics).

 Societies that do not enjoy such infrastructure are inherently unstable, and unstable societies are unlikely to attract the private investment required to create the infrastructure that will stabilize their society.
-This "Chicken & Egg" paradox has continually plagued developing countries.
+This "Chicken & Egg" paradox has continually plagued the emerging economies regions.

 The "old paradigm" prescribed governmental intervention to short-circuit the investment gap.
+What we have witnessed in the last decades is conclusive evidence that a more effective methodology is required.
 The proposed "new paradigm" for the creation of infrastructure calls for private investment with public support.
 While this is not a new concept, the rubric to accomplish the goal must be rewritten, as the existing model obviously does not work as well as it could.
 The proposal for a new paradigm is, therefore, not reinvention but redefinition of the existing paradigm.